sparky-raccoon/grideye-teensy-3.1/README.md

 As the data is quite difficult to interpret on its own (64 values updating too quickly to understand what's happening), I decided to create a minimalist GUI with Processing.
 The GUI intends to display the data as a heat matrix.

-1. Download Processing v2.0 from the [official site] (https://processing.org/).
+1. Download Processing v2.0 from the [official site](https://processing.org/).
 2. Connect Arduino IDE and Processing.
 Then, follow the steps described [here](http://playground.arduino.cc/Interfacing/Processing).
 3. Load the [gui.pde sketch](./gui/gui.pde) in Processing.
 4. You are all set !
 Run the sketch and enjoy. 🎉